 Poor dental hygiene is the primary cause of peri-implant mucositis.
 Food deposits gather between the teeth and gums, allowing bacteria to develop.
 Regular and correct brushing and flossing can help prevent this.

 Smoking and other forms of tobacco use impede dental implants from healing.
 It reduces blood flow and contributes to the development of harmful tartar and bacteria.
+Having a free consultation with your dentist will help you understand why smoking might make you non-eligible for implants surgery.

 If left untreated, peri-implantitis is likely to emerge.
 This disease affects the soft tissue and damages the bone that holds the dental implant in place, causing the bone to deteriorate.
 For severe cases, this disease often requires surgery to treat.